coffemanfp/yofiotest/README.md

     "credit_type_700": 2
 }

-// For a failed assigment
+// For a failed assigment - 400 Status Code
 {
     "id": 1,
     "investment": 3000,